 A potting shed usually represents a significant investment for amateur gardeners.
 Your first small potting shed is a big deal, and it might be something you’ve dreamed about for years.
 Its cost should, therefore, be justified by what it provides.
 Whether you’re a first time buyer or upgrading on your old potting shed, there are a few things to keep in mind when making your selection.

 At Garden Buildings Direct, we stock dozens of garden sheds in a range of shapes and sizes.
 Each one has its own features and benefits.
 Our newest shed is our first purpose-built potting shed, the Planthouse, which combines the features of a classic garden shed and a greenhouse into one handy building.
-You can find out more about it here.

 Things to Consider